 Hands Free & Unattended Laser Therapy

-For those with a busy practice, the option to leave the room and work on other patients during the laser therapy session allows for higher dosages with less time required by the doctor.
-It can also help customers feel like getting a lot for their money even though the doctor is not treating them the whole time.
-This can significantly improve the return-on-investment since the partitioned can treat more patients in the same time and pay back their laser purchase faster.
+For those with a busy practice, the option to perform other work during the laser therapy session allows for better work flow, higher dosages with less time required by the doctor and a more profitable practice.
+It can also help customers feel like getting a lot for their money even though the doctor is not treating them the whole time because the are getting more therapy time.
+Hands-free systems can significantly improve the return-on-investment since the practitioner can treat more patients in the same time and pay back their laser purchase faster.

 For home owners, it allows for a more comfortable therapy session and it can be the only reasonable option for single person with a problem that is hard to reach like mid and lower back pain.
 It can also be worth the investment to have a hands-free system for those with chronic conditions that might require years of therapy.